contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/swarm.md

 netplugin-node2$ docker run -itd --name=db --net=contiv-net ubuntu /bin/bash
 ```

-On node1, log into the container and ping the container on node2:
+On node 1, log into the container and ping the container on node 2:

 ```
 netplugin-node1$ docker exec -it web /bin/bash